FischettiF/FEM-eddy-currents/README.md

    pkg install -forge fpl
    pkg install -forge bim
    ```
-2. Run the `FEM_eddy_currents.m` script in octave.
-The impedance of the two conductors will be printed in the console, and the results will be saved in the `Code/Results/` folder for visualization in paraview.
+2. To run the simulation and visualize the results, run the `FEM_eddy_currents.m` script in octave.
+The results will be saved in the `Code/Results/` folder for visualization in paraview, or the results can be directly visualized in octave changing the variable `output_type` in the `FEM_eddy_currents.m` script to `octave`.
-3. Open the generated `.vtu` files in paraview to visualize the current density and magnetic potential distributions.
+3. To compute the error in impedance, run the `FEM_impedance_two_conductors.m` script.
 4. To change the parameters of the simulation, modify the `FEM_eddy_currents.m` script.
 You can adjust the frequency, current values, material properties, and mesh file name as needed.
 5. The mesh can be modified by editing the `two_circ_cond.geo` file and regenerating the mesh using gmsh.
 After modifying the geometry, the mesh need to be exported again to the `.m` format using gmsh's export functionality.
+If the mesh is modified, ensure to update the mesh parameters in the `FEM_impedance_two_conductors.m` accordingly.